 Police body cameras can be a win-win, but only if they are deployed within a framework of strong policies to guide their use.
 The ACLU of Iowa is committed to working with law enforcement and legislators on policies that provide maximum oversight while still protecting privacy.

--- Rita Bettis, ACLU of Iowa legal director, and Erica Johnson, director of advocacy
+— Rita Bettis Austen, ACLU of Iowa legal director, and Daniel Zeno, policy and advocacy director